codeccoop/posts-bridge/README.md

 Connect to any custom API using standard HTTP methods and authentication using the abstract **REST API** add-on.
 Perfect for integrating with proprietary or less common systems.

 ## Features

+### Bridges

+Think of a bridge as a mapping that links your backend data with a post type collection from your WordPress web page.
+Each item on your backend database can be converted to a post, and each field on your backend tables can be mapped to a post field, post meta or taxonomy terms.

 ### Backends